Bonus: Download the purchase order implementation template

 So, in this case, when the vendor sends the invoice, the system will check for the total amount and unit price.

-So till the time unit price is $100, and the total of all invoices is under $100,000, the system would allow the invoices to be processed.
+So, till the period unit price is $100, and the total of all invoices is under $100,000, the system would allow the invoices to be processed.

 We hope the two examples have given you some idea of the type of purchases you can use a Blanket purchase order.